simcop2387/TDL/README.md

 * Perl

 ### CPAN Modules
-> this may be wrong, copied from Kona and i haven't verified everything yet
+> this may be wrong; I haven't verified everything yet
 * strictures
 * indirect
 * Template